 Note: Remember that laminate below the beading needs a 6mm gap between it and the skirting board edge to support expansion in higher temperatures.

-How to Finish Laminate Flooring Edges — Step-by-Step Instructions
+How To Finish Laminate Flooring Edges — Step-by-Step Instructions

 Having established that beading is the more time-saving and convenient method of finishing laminate flooring, these are the sequential stages you’ll need to follow once you’ve laid all your laminate planks:

-1. Measure every space where edging is required.
+1. Measure every space where edging is required

-Always measure twice — ideally from opposite directions — with a steel tape measure to ensure your measurements are accurate.Â
+To ensure accuracy, always measure twice — ideally from opposite directions — with a steel tape measure.

 Mark cut lines on the beading with a pencil.

-2. Cut the beading to size.
+2. Cut the beading to size

 You need to cut each piece at a 45-degrees for right angles.